-In consultation with the underwriters for this offering, we determined the estimated price range for this offering, as set forth on the cover page of this prospectus.
-The midpoint of the price range is \$15.50 per share.
+In consultation with the underwriters for this offering, we determined the initial public offering price for this offering.
+The initial public offering price is \$21.00 per share.
 In comparison, our estimate of the fair value of our common stock was \$11.19 per share as of November 30, 2013.
-We note that, as is typical in initial public offerings, the estimated price range for this offering was not derived using a formal determination of fair value, but was determined by negotiation between us and the underwriters.
-Among the factors that were considered in setting this range were the following:
+We note that, as is typical in initial public offerings, the initial public offering price for this offering was not derived using a formal determination of fair value, but was determined by negotiation between us and the underwriters.
+Among the factors that were considered in setting this initial public offering price were the following:

-- an analysis of the typical valuation ranges seen in recent initial public offerings for companies in our industry; - the general condition of the securities markets and the recent market prices of, and the demand for, publicly traded common stock of generally comparable companies; - an assumption that there would be a receptive public trading market for pre-commercial biotechnology companies such as us; and - an assumption that there would be sufficient demand for our common stock to support an offering of the size contemplated by this prospectus.
+- an analysis of the typical valuation ranges seen in recent initial public offerings for companies in our industry; - the general condition of the securities markets and the recent market prices of, and the demand for, publicly traded common stock of generally comparable companies; - · an assumption that there would be a receptive public trading market for pre-commercial biotechnology companies such as us; and - an assumption that there would be sufficient demand for our common stock to support an offering of the size contemplated by this prospectus.

-The midpoint of the estimated price range for this offering reflects an approximate \$4.30 increase over the estimated valuation as of November 30, 2013 of \$11.19 per share.
-Investors should be aware of this difference and recognize that the price range for this offering is in excess of our prior valuations.
+The initial public offering price for this offering reflects an \$9.81 increase over the estimated valuation as of November 30, 2013 of \$11.19 per share.
+Investors should be aware of this difference and recognize that the initial public offering price for this offering is in excess of our prior valuations.
 Further, investors are cautioned not to place undue reliance on the valuation methodologies discussed above as an indicator of future stock prices.
 We believe the difference may be due to the following factors: